RemyVim/ink-if-story-template/docs/devlog/accessibility-letting-go-gold.md

 layout: default
 title: 'Accessibility in Interactive Fiction: Letting Go of Gold'
 description: >-
-  On contrast ratios, killing your darlings, and accepting that aesthetics don't matter if people can't read your text.
+  On WCAG contrast ratios, killing your darlings, and accepting that aesthetics don't matter if people can't read your text.
 ---
 # Accessibility in Interactive Fiction: Letting Go of Gold